Obarun/66/doc/66-hpr.md

 - **-H, --help**: prints this help.

 - **-l, --live** *live*: changes the supervision directory of *service* to *live*.
 By default this will be `%%livedir%%`.
-The default can also be changed at compile time by passing the `--livedir=live` option to `./configure`.
+The default can also be changed at compile time by passing the `-D livedir=live` option to `meson setup`.
 An existing absolute path is expected and should be within a writable and executable filesystem - likely a RAM filesystem—see [66 scandir](66-scandir.html).

 - **-b, --banner** *banner*: Text to display before executing the shutdown process.
 Defaults to: